All Episodes

 Now, once he reads the question, he's able to understand.

-You know, and uh I won't go through it all, but he refuses to say that he disagrees with defunding the police because we know he does support this.
+You know, and I won't go through it all, but he refuses to say that he disagrees with defunding the police because we know he does support this.

 He was a disaster.

-The mayor of Braddock lost, you know, it only had 2100 people, population, average income 21,000.
+The mayor of Braddock lost, you know, it only had 2,100 people, population, average income, $21,000.

-Uh, he did nothing to improve the the city of Braddock, never showed up at council meetings, rarely did.
+Never showed up at council meetings, rarely did.

 He missed at least 50 of them.

-Uh he's been very focused on the issue of no restrictions on abortion, but he doesn't want to say it.
+He's been very focused on the issue of no restrictions on abortion, but he doesn't want to say it.

-And this guy, you know, as of now has not gotten the scrutiny that one would deserve.
+And this guy, you know, as of now, has not gotten the scrutiny that one would deserve.

-Because he's not, he's obviously not qualified.
+Because he's obviously not qualified.

-Um, Project Veritas, I see, has struck again.
+Project Veritas, I see, has struck again.

 This is pretty interesting.